-Further, from Theorem \ref{lem:scale} and Corollary \ref{non-linear2} we note that $(\theta_1,\theta_2)$ and $(X_1,X_2)$ are generally not separable in the series representation of the non-Gaussian case, because the symmetric covariations are generally not linear (see e.g. Corollary \ref{non-linear2}).
-It is consistent of the \enquote{indivisibility} of the stable non-Gaussian distributions.
-Also, it is easy to verify the impossibility of finding a sequence $(c_k(X_1,X_2,\alpha))_{k\ge0}$ with $\alpha\neq2$ that does not depend on $\theta_1$ and $\theta_2$, satisfying
+Further, from Theorem \ref{lem:scale} and Corollary \ref{non-linear2} we note that $(\theta_1,\theta_2)$ and $(X_1,X_2)$ are generally not separable in the series representation of the non-Gaussian case, because symmetric covariations are generally not linear (see, e.g., Corollary \ref{non-linear2}).
+It is consistent with the \enquote{indivisibility} of stable non-Gaussian distributions.
+In addition, it is easy to verify the impossibility of finding a sequence $(c_k(X_1,X_2,\alpha))_{k\ge0}$ with $\alpha\neq2$ that does not depend on $\theta_1$ and $\theta_2$ but satisfies

-This negative result also indicates that $\widetilde{c_k}(X_1,X_2,\theta_1,\theta_2, \alpha)$ in Theorem \ref{lem:scale} is reasonably non-separable.
-Note that the only exception is the Gaussian case when $\alpha=2$, which is given in the remark below: \begin{remark} Taking $\alpha=2$ in Theorem \ref{lem:scale}, using the facts that $(2)_k=0$ for all $k>2$ and we obtain
+This above fact also indicates that the expression of $\widetilde{c_k}(X_1,X_2,\theta_1,\theta_2, \alpha)$ in Theorem \ref{lem:scale} is reasonably non-separable.
+However, the only exception is the Gaussian case when $\alpha=2$, which is discussed in details in the remark below. \begin{remark} Assume now $\alpha=2$.
+Using the facts that $(2)_k=0$ for all $k>2$ and Theorem \ref{lem:scale} implies